SUPREME: Highest in Rank or Authority, Highest in Degree & Quality, Ultimate, Final

 Line-Up: Mary Wilson, Cindy Birdsong, Scherrie Payne

-Mary Wilson returned, with Supreme favorite Cindy Birdsong back for more, and the newest, saucy member: Ms. Scherrie Payne.
-Without missing a beat, the eponymous sixth '70's Supremes LP glistened with a rebranding of The Supremes.
-Tied with Produced & Arranged for their poppiest affair, unlike the more formal restraint of that record, The Supremes courted a tactful, but youthful exuberance.
-Sporting a plethora of production talent (see credits above), no doubt The Supremes were going to find a niche to get in, and fit in.
+Two years of contractual struggles with Motown Records occurred before Produced & Arranged had a proper follow-up.
+New changes in music transpired.
+Vocal groups were even more en vogue, some of whom were rocking a sound known as disco.
+How would The Supremes factor into all of this?
+Mary Wilson returned with Supreme favorite Cindy Birdsong and the newest member, Ms. Scherrie Payne.
+Without missing a beat the eponymous sixth '70's Supremes LP glistened with a rebranding of their music.
+Tied with Produced & Arranged as their poppiest affair, unlike the formal restraint of that record, The Supremes courted a tactful, youthful exuberance.
+Sporting a plethora of production talent (see credits above), The Supremes were going to find a niche to get in and fit in.

-"Color My World Blue," another Payne knockout, seized her element of vitality superbly.
-Though, that "vitality" could get the best of her, and her fellow Supremes, as heard on the churchy "This Is Why I Believe in You," a fun, but erroneous cut that marred this otherwise stainless eponymous record.
+"Color My World Blue," another Payne knockout, seized her vitality superbly.
+Though that "vitality" sometimes got the best of her and her fellow Supremes, as heard on "This Is Why I Believe in You."
+The fun, but erroneous cut marred this otherwise stainless eponymous record.
+The sales slump continued from a mainstream market perspective, but The Supremes made the group visible in 1975.
+One genre in particular showed affection to The Supremes after this recording dropped: dance music.

 "Early Morning Love" Circa 1975